Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 file.
 Otherwise, it will go away when your invocation of Emacs goes

-Finding a file means that you see the contents of the file within
+finding means is that you see the contents of the file in your Emacs;

-you save, Emacs leaves the original file under a changed name in case
+original file under a changed name in case your changes turn out

 If you look near the bottom of the screen you will see a line that

-begins and ends with dashes, and starts with "--:-- TUTORIAL" or
+begins and ends with dashes, and contains the string "Emacs: TUTORIAL".

-One special thing about the command for finding a file is that you
+Another thing about the command for finding a file is that you have

-have to say what file name you want.
-We say the command "reads an
+to say what file name you want.
+We say the command "reads an argument

-argument from the terminal" (in this case, the argument is the name of
+from the terminal" (in this case, the argument is the name of the

 C-x C-f Find a file

 Emacs asks you to type the file name.
-The file name you type appears
+It echoes on the bottom

 >> Type C-x C-f, then type C-g.
 This cancels the minibuffer,